Prokofiev / Beethoven

 Again, for a description and discussion of the composition, I’m referring back to my earlier article with a detailed comparison of various recordings of the String Quartet No.7 in F major, op.59/1, a.k.a.
 “Razumovsky No.1” by Ludwig van Beethoven (1770 – 1827).
 Here, I’m just giving a list of the movements and their time signatures:

 - Adagio molto e mesto, 2/4 —

 - Thème Russe: Allegro, 2/4

 This movement was played at a very fluent pace.
 Every musical gesture seemed to fit perfectly.
 It must take years to reach this level of perfection in ensemble playing!
-To me, it was again most interesting to follow Kyril Zlotnikov’s at the cello, to observe how he was actively watching the other’s playing, how he was listening to the other musicians (he often appeared to stretch his ears towards one of his neighbors!), his facial expression (expressing interest and attention).
+To me, it was again most interesting to follow Kyril Zlotnikov’s playing at the cello.
+I observed how he was actively watching the other’s playing, listening to the other musicians.
+He often appeared to stretch his ears towards one of his neighbors!
+His facial expression (expressing interest and attention).
 He seemed to generate the impulses in this movement.

 II.
 Allegretto vivace e sempre scherzando

 Even though this movement appears to consist mostly of repeated notes, largely semiquavers, it technically demanding.
 Here, the spiccato playing was excellent.
 Again, the cellist seemed to take the lead role, from beginning up to Beethoven’s little joke in the final bars.